Mexican Car Insurance: Everything You Need To Know

 What Happens If You Don’t Have Mexican Auto Insurance

 If you are caught in Mexico without the required insurance coverage, you can be fined up to 4,000 pesos.
-In addition, if you are involved in an accident and you don’t have Mexican auto insurance, you can face fines up to $500,000 in the case of a fatality.
-As well, you are risking jail time if caught without the minimum TPL required policy.
+In addition, if you are involved in an accident, and you don’t have Mexican auto insurance, you can face fines of up to $500,000 in the case of a fatality.
+You are also risking jail time if caught without the minimum TPL required policy.

 It’s better to be safe than sorry, especially with so much at stake.
-It’s worth the added security to purchase a good Mexican auto insurance policy for the amount of time you plan on driving in Mexico.
+It’s worth the added security to purchase a good Mexican auto insurance policy for the time you plan to drive in Mexico.

 A Mexican car insurance policy cost between $2.00 and $40.00 per day but depends on your vehicle, type of coverage, and the desired length of your policy.
 The average daily cost for third party liability coverage for a vehicle valued between $15,000 to $30,000 is between $15 and $20 per day.